yendico-oss/posht/README.md

   - The BaseUri of a collection can be changed and will apply to all requests within the collection (e.g. switch between environments `https://test.foo.bar`, `https://dev.foo.bar`)
 - Use the CLI menu to conveniently navigate between past requests: `Show-ApiRequest`

+### Config / Requests File

-> **Note:** The module creates a config/request text file in the user profile path with the name `posht_requests.json`.
-There are CLI commands to modify the file.
-Use caution if you edit the file directly.
+The module creates a config & request text (Json) file in the user profile path under `/.posht/posht.json`.
+There are CLI commands to modify the file. **Use caution** if you edit the file directly.

+Default path of the config file: `$Home/.posht/posht.json`

+However it's also possible to have multiple 'local' Posht config files (For example if you want to have one per API project and take it under source control).
+The module will first look for a `posht.json` file in the local directory, if it can't find one, it will look in the $Home path as described above.

+> If you want to create a new local config file use the New-ApiConfig function with the '-Local' switch: `New-ApiConfig -Local`

 ### Authenticated Requests

 When you need to do authenticated requests it's possible to do either Cookie based authentication or with an Authentication header.
-It's important though to tell Posht to remember the Session Cookie or the Authentication header for coming requests.
+It's important though to tell Posht to remember the Session Cookie (`-PersistSession`) or the Authentication header (`-Headers @{Authentication="Bearer xyz"} -SaveHeadersOnCollection`) for coming requests.
 See [Examples](#authentication-cookie-based) for the details.

+Currently Posht only supports one active session at a time.
+So, if you switch between collections you most probably need to login again.

 ### Examples